Make an enquiry

 Tropical beaches & island hideaways

-We believe that the perfect trip is a balanced one, designed to bring you home inspired, fulfilled, refreshed and revitalised.
-At the end of a full-on expedition, such as this one to Maliau, we’d highly recommend including a few days’ dedicated relaxation time, which is something that Borneo’s glorious beaches provide beautifully well.
-Our trips are tailored around you, and not everyone is a beach person, so what we’re really aiming for with ‘beach’ is balance; there are many different ways to achieve it.
+The best trip is a balanced one, designed to bring you home fulfilled, refreshed and revitalised.
+At the end of a full-on expedition, such as this, we’d highly recommend including a few days’ dedicated relaxation time, which is something that Borneo’s glorious beaches provide beautifully well.
+Not everyone is a beach person, and what we’re really aiming for with ‘beach’ is balance; all our trips are individually tailored, and there are many different ways to achieve that.

-If you do opt for relaxation by the sea, the beaches on the mainland, and on nearby Gaya Island, are all within easy reach of Kota Kinabalu, with no more 4WD vehicles, trekking or longboats required!
+If you do opt for relaxation by the sea, there are several idyllic spots on the mainland, and on nearby Gaya Island, all within easy reach of Kota Kinabalu, with no more long drives, trekking or longboats required!
 If your thirst for adventure is still going strong, you can continue the exploration by diving into the waters of the nearby Tunku Abdul Rahman National Marine Park for an insight into another very different world.

 A note on cost…